hozuki/MonoGame.Extended2/README.md

     // The creation of VideoPlayer is a little different from standard implementations,
     // because Game.Instance is internal so we can't get the graphics device of the running game
-    // within a class other than Game, without using reflection. videoPlayer = new VideoPlayer(GraphicsDevice);
+    // within a class other than Game, without using reflection.

+    // You can, however, use the no parameters version of the constructor like the comment below.
+    // You will receive a compiler warning about why not doing that.

+    // videoPlayer = new VideoPlayer();

+    videoPlayer = new VideoPlayer(GraphicsDevice);
     video = VideoHelper.LoadFromFile("some_video.mp4");